Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

-\end{itemize} When considering a candidate $a_\tau$ for inclusion in the partial solution, we will choose the link with the lowest cost from the set of candidate links that connect the nodes $\mathcal{V}_{\tau}^\mathcal{P}$ and node $a_\tau$:
+\end{itemize} When considering a candidate $a_\tau$ for inclusion in the partial solution and choose the link with the lowest cost from the set of candidate links that connect the nodes $\mathcal{V}_{\tau}^\mathcal{P}$ and node $a_\tau$: